 - Enterprise Ireland had a number of supports available to help businesses mitigate the impact of Covid-19: https://www.enterprise-ireland.com/en/about-us/services/covid-19/

 - Arts Council fund: http://artscouncil.ie/Funds/Arts-Council-COVID-19-Crisis-Response-Award/

 Support from online services

--Spotify is making a donation to the fund set up by IMRO, IRMA and FMC to support Irish music creators (see above under "measures taken by local collecting society organisations").
+-Spotify was to make a donation to the fund set up by IMRO, IRMA and FMC to support Irish music creators (see above under "measures taken by local collecting society organisations").

-- Facebook Ireland with Culture Ireland, Department of Culture, Heritage and the Gaeltacht have come together to support and present live presentations by Irish artists (in English or Irish) to ensure that the arts continue to be enjoyed online – #IrelandPerforms.
-Funding of €100,000 is being made available on a match funded basis by Facebook Ireland and Culture Ireland, a division of the Department of Culture, Heritage and the Gaeltacht.
-All successful artists will be awarded €1,000.
+- Facebook Ireland with Culture Ireland, Department of Culture, Heritage and the Gaeltacht came together to support and present live presentations by Irish artists (in English or Irish) to ensure that the arts could continue to be enjoyed online – #IrelandPerforms.
+Funding of €100,000 was being made available on a match funded basis by Facebook Ireland and Culture Ireland, a division of the Department of Culture, Heritage and the Gaeltacht.
+All successful artists were to be awarded €1,000.

 For more initiatives by online services, click here.

 Support from national radio and other media